jakobvaa/trello-relative-due-date/src/README.md

 a) AUTHORISE the power-up
 * click the `Authorize Power up` button in the board toolbar.
-* scroll down the popup window that appears and clock 'allow'.
+* scroll down the popup window that appears and click 'allow'.

 <img src='https://i.imgur.com/IsvYLaE.png' width='500'>